“What I love is being a part of the brotherhood that is Central College football. I’m lucky to be part of that group.”

 “Central has a special football legacy,” he says.
 “You always see guys who used to play … coming back for games.
 It’s special to talk to them, to connect with them and to know we share a special bond.”

-For three years, Hawkins has been writing his own chapter into Central’s football legacy.
-With a year to go, he’s already the most prolific passer in school history.
-His name sits atop the list of nearly every single-season and career passing record.
+Hawkins already has written his own chapter into Central’s football legacy.
+He’s the most prolific passer in school history and his name sits atop the list of nearly every single-season and career passing record.

 “What I love is being a part of the brotherhood that is Central College football,” he says.
 “Spending time in the dorm rooms, on the practice field, in the weight room has really helped me get to know a lot of the guys really well.
 I’m lucky to be part of that group.”

-On the field, Hawkins is coming off a record-breaking 2019 season.
+On the field, Hawkins had a record-breaking 2019 season.
 He threw for a school-record 3,302 yards and 44 touchdowns and rushed for 522 yards and another nine touchdowns.
-He was a first-team all-American Rivers Conference selection for a second year in a row and was named the conference’s offensive player of the year.
+He was a first-team all-American Rivers Conference selection for the second year in a row and was named the conference’s offensive player of the year.

 With it, the Dutch had a season to remember.
-They finished 10-2, won their first conference title since 2009 and advanced to the Division III playoffs, winning a postseason game for the first time since 2007.
+They finished 10-2 in 2019, won a share of their first conference title since 2009 and advanced to the Division III playoffs, winning a postseason game for the first time since 2007.

 Central did so in dramatic fashion, too, overcoming a 31-7 halftime deficit to defeat Wisconsin-Oshkosh 38-37 in overtime.
 The Dutch stopped a two-point conversion attempt to secure the win.